Date of Award

 Nepotism is a dirty little word: Related individuals work together in entertainment, medicine, education and yes, even sports administration.
 This study proposes to identify the acceptance of relatives, by blood or by marriage, working together in NCAA Division II colleges in the southeastern United States.
 "Nepotism" is an arguably accurate descriptor of arrangements of relatives working together.
 However, the potential for real as well as asserted preferential treatment is shown to exist.
 Further, as the trend of couples working in the same discipline grows, whether or not a candidate accepts a position may be determined by the potential manager's acceptance of hiring relatives.

 Cirillo, Jennifer E., "It's All Relative: A Study on the Acceptance of Family Employment in College Athletics" (2002).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 74.